hayderimran7/cs6522project/README.md

 1. Make sure Mysql is installed.

-2. From mysql workbench or commandline(if you are on Mac) run the initdb.sql.
+2. From mysql workbench or commandline(if you are on Mac) run the `web/initdb.sql`.
 This will initialize the db schema and create tables for book, users, orders and insert initial data in it.
 On Mac, do it as:

 ```
-cd projectbookstore/web/
+cd web/
 mysql -u root
 mysql> source initdb.sql
 mysql> exit